Keywords Studios: History

 With the initial public offering completed, Day envisioned an acquisition-based approach to grow Keywords Studios.
 Liquid Violet, a provider of voice production services, was its first purchase in January 2014.
 At the end of 2016, Keywords Studios had 2,600 employees, including 120 at its Dublin headquarters.
 The acquisition of VMC in October 2017 added 1,300 employees to Keywords Studios's headcount.
-According to Davy Group, this acquisition turned Keywords Studios into the largest provider of functionality quality assurance.
+According to Davy Group, this acquisition turned Keywords Studios into the largest provider of quality assurance.
 In July 2018, the company announced the creation of Keywords Ventures, a venture capital fund aimed at supporting startups.
-Keywords Studios acquired 45% of AppSecTest as the first under this fund.
+Keywords Studios acquired 45% of AppSecTest as its first investment under this fund.
 In the same month, Igor Efremov was hired as the chief creative officer and Andrew Brown as the chief marketing officer.
 Jon Hauck was brought on as Keywords Studios's chief financial officer (CFO) in November 2019, replacing David Broderick after he had announced his resignation.
 At the onset of the COVID-19 pandemic in 2020, Day and Hauck took a 20% pay cut.
-Staff criticised the company's handling of the pandemic, stating that the operations had remained largely unchanged despite health safety concerns.
+Staff criticised the company's handling of the pandemic, stating that operations had remained largely unchanged despite health concerns.
 In May of that year, the company raised to acquire firms weakened by the pandemic.

 In January 2021, Keywords Studios hired Sonia Lashand Sedler as its chief operating officer (COO).
 Citing health reasons, Day took a temporary leave in March 2021, with Hauck and Sedler becoming joint interim CEOs.
-In June, Keywords Studios announced Day's impending retirement and that he had formally stepped down as the CEO and a member of the board of directors, only remaining on the board in an advisory role for six months.
-Bertrand Bodson, the former chief digital officer for Novartis, succeeded Day on December 1, 2021.
+In June, Keywords Studios announced Day's impending retirement and that he had formally stepped down as the CEO and as a member of the board of directors, remaining in an advisory role for six months.
+Bertrand Bodson, the former chief digital officer for Novartis, succeeded Day on 1 December 2021.
 In January 2022, Guastalla stepped down as a non-executive director of Keywords Studios to focus on his other businesses.
 He was followed shortly by Sedler, who left the company in March 2022, citing personal reasons.
 Graham unexpectedly died in March 2023.
 As he had been due to retire later that month, the non-executive director Don Robert had already been designated as his replacement.
 Hauck succeeded Sedler as COO on 1 July 2023, while Robert Kingston was hired as the CFO.
 Kingston had previously acted in that role for the UK and Ireland division of Flutter Entertainment.